andszilagyi/ELBA_model/README.md

 Note: The code available from this repository is provided without any warranty or liability.

 ELBA_model.tar.gz contains the full source code, ELBA_model_no_animation.tar.gz contains the source code without the animation routine.

+To build the program under linux or any compatible system using the GCC toolchain, issue the command make in the source directory.